 - Free trial version: https://touchchatapp.com/touchchat-discover

 - Note: this app sometimes goes on sale during April and October, usually 50% off.
-There are a few other versions also available on the website that are lower cost
+There are other versions also available on the website that are lower cost

 -